brage-andreas/maser/database.md

 # PostgreSQL layout
-I'm not sure about the instances, to be honest.
+<sub>I'm not sure about the instances, to be honest.
 It has two IDs, which screams primary key, but that doesn't really make it any more elegant.
-Hit me up for any suggestions :D
+Hit me up for any suggestions :D</sub>

 ```
 postgres